Lessons in the Book of Jude

 They follow after their own ungodly lusts.
 Jude uses this word “ungodly” many times in this short letter to describe these infiltrators.
 They try to satisfy their natural desires in ways contrary to what God prescribes.
 They prefer to live like animals giving in to whatever urges they have.

 They cause divisions.
 That’s their contribution to the church.
 They confuse and divide the people over issues where they should be united.
 Because of their mockeries and disrespect they undermine the leaders God has called to be in charge.
-They imply that the leaders are less enlightened, less spiritual than they are.
-Those who follow them are filled with egotistical but unfounded pride.
+They imply that their leaders are less enlightened, less spiritual than they are.
+Those who follow them are filled with egotistical and unfounded pride.

 They are sensual persons devoid of the Holy Spirit.
 The word translated as “sensual” here (or as “worldly” in some translations) is hard to bring directly into English.
 It’s the Greek word “psuchikos” (ψυχικός) which comes from “psuchae” (ψυχή) from which we get the words “psyche”, and “psychological”.
 It refers to that part of the human spirit that houses our feelings and passions.
 These intruders are governed by what they feel and want, rather than by God’s word.
 Their values and goals are informed by those of the fallen world.
 They devalue the priorities God gives in his word.
 There is pretended spirituality, but no real spiritual discernment.
 Paul wrote of this in 1 Corinthians 2:14, “But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.”